Social Media Basics | What is Social Media?

 - Allow comments to be made on your blog posts, but it may be a wise idea to make them appear only after you approve them.

 - Make your posts visually pleasing.
-This means picture, videos, and info graphics.
-This is also means breaking up your content so that is digestible.
+This means pictures, videos, and infographics.
+This also means breaking up your content so that it is digestible.
 Use headers and titles, or try lists like this one.

 - Let your voice be heard and stick to being yourself.
 Offer your expertise but remain personable and friendly.
 You want to inform, but you also want to excite!